 E. Pay Upon Resignation / Termination

-Upon resignation or termination, the employee's employment status will be terminated on the last day of work and benefits will be terminated immediately.
+Upon resignation or termination, the employee's employment status will be terminated on the last day of work and benefits will be terminated the last day of the month in which the last day of work occurs.
 Employees who are eligible to accrue annual leave will be paid in a lump sum for such leave on their last regular paycheck or the next available paycheck, as provided in PER 4.04, Annual Leave.

 F. Pay Upon Reduction in Force

-Upon a reduction in force, the employee’s employment status will be terminated on the last day of work, but the employee may elect to remain in pay status for a period equivalent in duration to accrued, unused annual leave.
-Health and retirement benefits will continue while paid leave is exhausted; all other benefits will terminate effective on the last day of work.
+Upon a reduction in force, the employee’s employment status will be terminated on the last day of work.
+Health benefits will continue through the end of the month of termination.
+All other benefits will terminate effective on the last day of work.

-Upon a qualifying retirement, the employee’s employment status will be terminated on the last day of work, but the employee may elect to remain in pay status for a period equivalent in duration to accrued, unused annual leave and up to 30 days of sick leave, as provided in PER 4.04, Annual Leave, and PER 4.05, Sick Leave.
-Health and retirement benefits will continue while leave is exhausted; all other benefits will terminate effective on the last day of work.
+Upon a qualifying retirement, the employee’s employment status will be terminated on the last day of work.
+Health benefits will continue through the end of the month of termination.
+All other benefits will terminate effective on the last day of work.

 H. Pay Upon Death